swcarpentry/website/README.md

     but is only necessary if you have added more people to `_includes/people` or more projects to `_includes/projects`.
     (We plan to move the content of these two directories to `_data` so that `make includes` will no longer be needed.)

-We cache the output of these commands in the `_data` directory so that people can rebuild the site without needing special permissions.
+We cache the output of these commands in the `_data` directory. so that people can rebuild the site without needing special permissions.

 ### Styles